 If this is your first send, we only send the posts from 24 hours before your campaign was activated for daily, from the last seven days for weekly, and the past 30 days for monthly.

-There are a few different ways for you to add multiple RSS feeds to a single email campaign.
-Here are a few examples:
+Below are a couple different ways to add multiple RSS feeds to a single email campaign.

-- You can add multiple RSS feeds in one campaign with our FEED merge tag.
-The FEED tag allow you to place as many separate feeds or posts in your campaign from as many sources as you need.
-The FEED tag works in any campaign type, including RSS-Driven campaigns.
+Use our FEED merge tag to add multiple RSS feeds to one campaign.
+The FEED merge tag allow you to place as many separate feeds or posts in your campaign from as many sources as you want.
+The FEED merge tag works in any campaign type, including RSS-Driven Campaigns.

 Control RSS Feed Content

-RSS-Driven campaigns function differently than other types of MailChimp campaigns.
-When you create an RSS-Driven campaign we generate the parent copy of the campaign that is referenced for each individual send.
-When the RSS-Driven campaign sends to your list at its scheduled time, each sent copy is referred to as the child of the parent campaign.
-All child RSS campaigns each have a campaign overview just like regular campaigns.
-To view the campaign overview for each child campaign, follow the steps below:
+RSS-Driven Campaigns function differently than other types of MailChimp campaigns.
+When you create an RSS-Driven Campaign, we generate the parent copy of the campaign that is referenced for each individual send.
+When the RSS-Driven Campaign sends to your list at its scheduled time, each sent copy is referred to as a child of the parent campaign.